It’s all about the Gamification Case Study

 Scientific research related to the effect of Gamification

-- Research findings support the impact of point based levels (Status titles) and leaderboards to IBM’s internal social network service.
-Short term impact showed 92% increase in comments posted, within this research long term engagement was also measured and an increase of 299% more comments posted was found compared to the control group.
+3) Research findings support the impact of point-based levels (Status titles) and leaderboards to IBM’s internal social network service.
+Short term impact showed a 92% increase in comments posted, within this research long term engagement was also measured and an increase of 299% more comments posted was found compared to the control group.

-- A subsequent research in the same social network service above showed the effects of removing the point based levels, status titles and leaderboards.
+4) Subsequent research in the same social network service above showed the effects of removing the point based levels, status titles, and leaderboards.
 The removal of the game mechanics showed a significant result as across the board activities on the social network service dropped by 52%.

-- Research findings support the impact of narrative, leaderboards and countdown timers to an online training.
-Results were significant with a 61% increase in participation for an online training.
+5) Research findings support the impact of narrative, leaderboards and countdown timers to online training.
+Results were significant with a 61% increase in participation for online training.

-- Research findings support the impact of narrative, levels, quests, countdown timers, immediate feedback, guidance systems, visual story telling, surprise events and flow (matching ability and difficulty) to an online tutorial.
+6) Research findings support the impact of narrative, levels, quests, countdown timers, immediate feedback, guidance systems, visual storytelling, surprise events and flow (matching ability and difficulty) to an online tutorial.
 Results were significant with users learning via the gamified tutorial showing increased ability by finishing tasks 135% faster compared to the control group.
-Additionally the users expressed much higher satisfaction in regards to using the system.
+Additionally, the users expressed much higher satisfaction in regards to using the system.